-Along with source variability, sink strength also plays a fundamental role in NSC dynamics of mature trees.
-It is reflected in the NSC mean age and mean transit time if the assimilation of carbon is kept constant and numerical changes are induced in the cycling rates between carbon pools.
-The sensitivity analysis estimated that the efflux rate of carbon from the storage in the stem and the cycling rates of roots have a large influence on the NSC mean age and mean transit time, playing an important role in NSC dynamics (Fig. 7).
-Previous studies have shown the important contribution of the stored NSC in the stem and roots to the respired CO2 of trees under stress (Carbone et al., 2006; Richardson et al., 2012; Muhr et al., 2013, 2018; Hartmann et al., 2018), and the important contribution of belowground storage to tree recovery after a disturbance (Schutz et al., 2009; Hagedorn et al., 2016; McDowell et al., 2018).
+Along with carbon source variability, sink strength also plays a fundamental role in NSC dynamics of mature trees.
+This is reflected in the NSC mean age and mean transit time if the assimilation of carbon is kept constant and numerical changes are induced in the cycling rates between carbon pools.
+The sensitivity analysis estimated that the efflux rate of carbon from the storage in the stem and the cycling rates of roots have a large influence on the NSC mean age and mean transit time, playing an important role in NSC dynamics (Fig. S2).
+But, none of the carbon fluxes related to the foliage compartments had an important impact in the mean ages and transit time of the trees’ NSC (Fig. S2).
+Previous studies have shown that stored NSC in the stem and roots contribute to the respired CO2 of trees under stress (Carbone et al., 2006; Richardson et al., 2012; Muhr et al., 2013, 2018; Hartmann et al., 2018), and that stored C belowground is vital to tree recovery after a disturbance (Schutz et al., 2009; Hagedorn et al., 2016; McDowell et al., 2018).
 These allocation rates usually change when trees experience limiting conditions (Nogués et al., 2006; Wiley et al., 2013, 2019; Hagedorn et al., 2016), but the mechanism behind these changes remains uncertain (Chesney & Vasquez, 2007; Gaudinski et al., 2009; Hartmann et al., 2013; Mei et al., 2015).
-When modeling carbon allocation as compartmental systems, we should be aware that changes in the fluxes between compartments can be due to changes in the compartment mass only (mass conservation principle) or changes in the cycling rates (transfer coefficients of the matrix B) of the trees.
-In our simulations, the transfer coefficients remained constant, so changes in the fluxes after the disturbance o changes in the mass of the compartments.
-However, a change in NSC dynamics happens when the cycling rates change independently of the system carbon mass, which would change the carbon transfer coefficients between pools.
-For instance, increasing the allocation rates from the storage in the wood to growth or respiration (Cs) would make the trees to cycle carbon faster, build younger reserves during their productive and healthy conditions, and increase the tree’s vulnerability to starvation; while increasing the allocation of carbon to storage in the roots (Sr) would make them slower cyclers, build older reserves and be more resilient to low productivity periods (Fig. 8).
-Based on our models, we have estimated how cycling rates drive the NSC age and transit time distributions of mature trees, but it is still unclear what physiological and environmental factors alter this carbon allocation parameters and what those changes imply for the use of carbon reserves by trees under limiting conditions.
+When modeling carbon allocation as compartmental systems, we should be aware that changes in the fluxes between compartments can be due to changes in the compartment mass (mass conservation principle) or changes in the cycling rates (transfer coefficients of the matrix B) of the trees.
+In our simulations, the transfer coefficients remained constant, so changes in the fluxes after the carbon limitation only reflected changes in the mass of the compartments.
+However, a change in NSC dynamics happens when the cycling rates change independently of the system carbon mass, which would change the carbon transfer coefficients between pools, as done in our sensitivity analysis.
+For instance, increasing the allocation rates from the storage in the wood to growth or respiration (Cs) would make the trees to cycle carbon faster, build younger reserves during their productive and healthy conditions, and increase the tree’s vulnerability to starvation; while increasing the allocation of carbon to storage in the roots (Sr) would make them slower cyclers, build older reserves and be more resilient to low productivity periods (Fig. S3).
+Based on our models, we have estimated how cycling rates drive the NSC age and transit time distributions of mature trees.

 Limitations and conclusions